Staying at St Christopher’s

 What can I expect from the Inpatient Unit?

-Please also ensure you maintain a physical distance of two metres from others to prevent the spread of Covid-19.
+Please also ensure you maintain a physical distance of ‘one metre plus’ from others to prevent the spread of Covid-19.
+For more information about visiting the hospice, please take a look at our coronavirus information page.

 What is the inpatient unit like?